-The course is intensive and challenging, and you are expected to master the materials presented in class.
-The structure of the class makes your individual study and preparation outside of class extremely important and may vary considerably based on student background.
-However, a minimum of two hours of work outside the class is expected for every one hour of class period per week.
+The course is intensive and challenging and you are expected to master the materials presented in class.
+The structure of the class makes your individual study and preparation outside of class extremely important.
 Reading the assigned chapter(s) and having some familiarity with them before class will be very useful for understanding lectures.
+Each student will be expected to spend enough time in the preparation of the assignments.